Show All Answers

 Yes.
 The library provides free Internet access to adults and children.
 Computers are available on a first-come, first-served basis.
 A valid PPLC library card is required to use public computers.
 Wi-Fi is available throughout the building using your personal device.

 Yes, we can proctor online and paper tests on a limited basis.
-If you are interested in having a test proctored, please visit the test proctoring policy page for more information and fill out the test proctoring form.
+If you are interested in having a test proctored, please visit the test proctoring policy page for more information and fill out the test proctoring form to request an appointment.

 Yes.
 We offer wireless printing through Princh, payable on your device via credit card or PayPal.
 For more information on how to print wirelessly, please see our Mobile Printing page.